electron/electron/docs/api/process.md

 * `privateBytes` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content.
-* `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself
+* `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself.

 Returns an object giving memory usage statistics about the current process.
 Note that all statistics are reported in Kilobytes.